Introduction

 Multiple regulatory bodies govern different aspects of business operations.
 The Securities and Exchange Commission (SEC), Bangko Sentral ng Pilipinas (BSP), Department of Trade and Industry (DTI), and Department of Information and Communications Technology (DICT) each maintain process and compliance requirements that must be factored into transformation initiatives.

-For financial services, the BSP's Digital Transformation Roadmap 2020-2023 (extended through 2025) establishes specific requirements for process documentation, risk management, and consumer protection that directly impact how processes can be redesigned.
+For financial services specifically, the BSP's Digital Transformation Roadmap 2020-2023 (extended through 2025) establishes specific requirements for process documentation, risk management, and consumer protection that directly impact how processes can be redesigned.

 Cultural Workplace Dynamics